AdriGarry/framebot/README.md

-# frameBot
+# framebot

-Based on NodeJS, running on a Raspberry Pi, this is **frameBot** program, to autorun, manage stuff and interact.
+Based on NodeJS, running on a Raspberry Pi, this is **framebot** program, to autorun, manage stuff and interact.

 It's a kind of framework, to run js modules, with a flux manager, logger, tools...